Neuroscience and Behavior

-Typical course work for incoming student with a Bachelor's degree includes a two course sequence in research methods and data analysis (typically PSYC 941, 942) and any training relevant psychology pro-seminar and seminars offered by the department, such as Proseminar in Physiological Psychology, Animal Cognition, Behavior Genetics, Psychoneuropharmacology, Learning processes, Neurobiology of Drug Abuse, Psychology of Decision Making, etc. Given the diversity of research and student interests, additional course work typically includes specialized reading courses, as well as additional core courses offered in other departments.
-For example, students specializing in animal behavior might take one or more of the core courses in the School of Biological Sciences program in Ecology, Evolution, or Behavior.
-Students specializing in behavioral neuroscience might take core courses in other departments that teach advanced pharmacology and immunology courses.
+Typical course work for incoming students with a Bachelor's degree includes a two course sequence in research methods and data analysis (typically PSYC 941, 942) and any training relevant psychology pro-seminars and seminars offered by the department, such as Proseminar in Physiological Psychology, Animal Cognition, Behavior Genetics, Psychoneuropharmacology, Learning processes, Neurobiology of Drug Abuse, Psychology of Decision Making, etc. Given the diversity of research and student interests, additional course work may include specialized reading courses, as well as other core courses offered in other departments.
+For example, students specializing in animal behavior might take one or more of the core courses in the School of Biological Sciences’ program in Ecology, Evolution, or Behavior.
+Students specializing in behavioral neuroscience might take core courses in other departments that teach advanced pharmacology, neurobiology and immunology courses.
 Students in the Neuroscience and Behavior program are required to be continuously engaged in research, which often includes three semester hours in a research course each semester (e.g., 975, 996).

-To obtain a Master degree, a student typically chooses Option III.
+To obtain a Master degree, a student typically chooses Option III (http://www.unl.edu/gradstudies/bulletin/masters-options).
 Under this option, the student must earn a minimum of 36 semester hours of credit, at least 18 of which must be earned in courses open exclusively to graduate students (900 or 800 level without 400 or lower counterparts).
 The program must include not fewer than 18 hours in the major.
-Visit http://bulletin.unl.edu/ for more information on options and http://www.unl.edu/gradstudies/current/degrees/masters.shtml for forms and deadlines.
+Visit http://bulletin.unl.edu/ for more information on options and http://www.unl.edu/gradstudies/current/degrees#masters for forms and deadlines.

 Students with a Master's degree in a related area admitted in the PhD program will be able to transfer some coursework.
 Transfer credit is determined by UNL Office of Graduate Studies policy and the Neuroscience and Behavior faculty.

-Because the Neuroscience and Behavior Ph.D. program is specifically designed to be flexible in terms of matching specific research interests of a given student, the specific course requirements beyond the core requirements of the Ph.D. program are determined by the students advisor along with a Supervisory Committee.
+Because the Neuroscience and Behavior Ph.D. program is specifically designed to be flexible in terms of matching specific research interests of a given student, the specific course requirements beyond the core requirements of the Ph.D. program are determined by the students’ advisor along with a Supervisory Committee.
 All students will take directed readings in their specialty, as well as engage in research from the outset of their careers at UNL.
-The Ph.
-D. program normally takes five years for completion.
-To meet the doctoral degree requirements, a student need to complete 27 hours of graduate work within an 18-month period (15 of which must be presented that are not related to your masters degree if you did your masters work at UNL), finish final examination (oral defense of dissertation work) and submit his/her dissertation at least three weeks before the final oral examination.
-For information on PhD requirements, visit http://bulletin.unl.edu/graduate/Doctoral_Degree_Requirements
+The PhD program normally takes five years for completion.
+To meet the doctoral degree requirements, a student needs to complete 27 hours of graduate work within an 18-month period (15 of which must be presented that are not related to your master’s degree if you did your master’s work at UNL), finishes final examination (oral defense of dissertation work) and submit his/her dissertation at least three weeks before the final oral examination.
+For information on PhD requirements, visit http://bulletin.unl.edu/graduate/Doctoral_Degree_Requirements.

 All graduate students in the Neuroscience and Behavior program are supported by department teaching assistantships and/or by research assistantships from faculty grants.
 We provide a highly supportive environment that encourages students to also seek support through UNL scholarships and fellowships, as well as extramural agencies such as the National Science Foundation and the National Institutes of Health.